supervisely/supervisely/README.md

 #### Level 3.
 Headless apps (without UI)

 Create python apps to automate routine and repetitive tasks, share them within your organization,  and provide an easy way to use them for end-users without coding background.
-Headless apps are just python scripts that can be run from a context menu.&#x20;
+Headless apps are just python scripts that can be run from a context menu.

 ![run app from context menu](https://user-images.githubusercontent.com/73014155/178843779-2af6fff3-ce28-4278-a57f-f6577615b849.png)